 - Submit ORIGINAL, DEGREE DATED transcripts for each of your degrees and any coursework you have completed not listed on your transcript (community college or post-degree credits.)

 - Grade reports and computer-generated copies are not acceptable.

 - Official transcripts for coursework being used for HQ ("Highly Qualified") purposes must be included with the application.

-- Test score(s) of the NTE/Praxis (legible, unaltered copies) should be provided if you have taken one or more of these tests or if they were required for your out of state license.
+- State approved test scores (legible, unaltered copies) for North Carolina or another state that granted you a license, should be provided if you have taken one or more of these tests or if they were required for your out-of-state license.

 - If you do not have subject area testing completed for your licensure areas please submit form OS-HQ.
 Information on your HQ status should include an official description of how the HQ was acquired.
 Verification of HQ status written by the applicant will not be accepted.

 - This form needs to be completed if you have prior K-12 teaching experience, one for each former employer.

 - Part A is used for verifying professional educator experience.

 - Part B is used for verifying Instructional Teaching Assistant experience.

 AND / OR